-Project owners can get a detailed overview about when and how long your resources were running and how much this costs.
+Project owners can get a detailed overview of when and how long your resources were running and how much this costs.

 Project Payment Information

-Project owners associate their project with payment information.
+Project owners associate their projects with payment information.
 This is used for the chargeback process.

 Metadata on the payment method is helpful to e.g. provide contract or budget numbers to chargeback cloud costs.

 Payment Methods can have an expiration date set.
-Expired payment methods can not be assigned to meshProjects anymore (see payment method handling on meshProjects).
+Expired payment methods can not be assigned to meshProjects anymore and are removed from meshProject when expired. (see payment method handling on meshProjects).

 Additionally an amount can be set on the payment method, which indicates how much money is available on that payment method (e.g. to represent a budget).